 As you mash them, you may want to add some milk or cream to thin them a little, and add even more richness!

-If you want something tasty to go with your Instant Pot Creamy Mashed Potatoes, try my Instant Pot Mississippi Pot Roast recipe!
+If you want something tasty to go with your Instant Pot Mashed Potatoes, try my Instant Pot Mississippi Pot Roast recipe!
 The gravy is divine!

 Instant Pot Mashed Potatoes (basic recipe)